jannekemorin/genai-portfolio/README.md

 ### 🏠 Homepage Content

 - **Home.py**:
-  - Update the title and markdown text with your personal details.
+  - Adjust the title and markdown text with your personal details.
-  - Add links to your LinkedIn, email, and GitHub accounts.
+  - Update the LINKEDIN_LINK, EMAIL_LINK, and GITHUB_LINK variables to reflect your accounts.

+### ❓ Q&A Page Content

+- **Q&A.py**:
+  - Update the FIRST_NAME variable with your first name to personalize predefined questions.
+  - Optionally, customize the predefined questions by editing the PREDEFINED_QUESTIONS list.
+You can add, remove, or modify questions to better reflect your experience and expertise.

 ---